The tax advantages of permanent life insurance.

 - Avoid estate taxes on the death benefits.
 You can avoid potential estate taxes on life insurance death benefits by transferring ownership of the policy to another person or trust more than three years before your death.
 Your tax advisor or attorney can explain the particulars for your circumstances.

-To discuss your life insurance needs with a local New York Life agent, click on talk to us.
+To discuss your life insurance needs with a local New York Life agent, click on “Talk to Us” button.